 The Genesis Fund evaluates all applications and applicants on the basis of:

 To ensure that social benefits are maximized, Genesis supports projects and organizations that:

-This is such a great thing of all of us—affordable housing!
+This is such a great thing for all of us—affordable housing!
 I want to thank the Genesis Fund for making this happen for me and my neighbors.

-Genesis provides short and medium term loans (three months to 10 years) as well as a long term loans over 10 years.
+The Genesis Fund provides short- and medium-term loans (three months to 10 years) as well as a long-term loans (over 10 years).
 The loan capital available and the specific needs of the project in question govern the term in any particular case.